-- GHC 9-1-1's cash and investment balances increased by a total of \$2.6 million during 2020 to a total balance of \$19.8 million-the increase was due to a temporary suspension of service payments until deployment of the new 9-1-1 call routing services are complete.
-The majority of the funds are reserved for specific future capital expenditures-ongoing capital replacement, upgrades to the 9-1-1 infrastructure, and specific capital projects over the next five years. - ❖ GHC 9-1-1's goal is to continue to allocate funds for future capital outlay to avoid financing costs, while pursuing and leveraging the best technology to reduce operating costs in order to position GHC 9-1-1 to meet the growing demands on the 9-1-1 system. - The decrease of \$341,830 in net capital assets is due to normal depreciation. - Total liabilities balance was \$8.7 million.
-About \$2.4 million of the balance is due to monthly invoices for operating expenses pending payment, while the remaining portion is for employee compensation accruals and long-term postemployment benefits and net pension liability. - The 9-1-1 service fee revenue of \$45.1 million reflected a \$149,142 increase compared to the prior year.
-Effective 2019, the service fee was increased to offset the continued decline in wireline revenue...the service fee had not been changed for 15 years.
-The increase was to position GHC 9-1-1 financially to continue to upgrade the 9-1-1 infrastructure to the Next Generation 9-1-1 core systems without having to eliminate necessary services or incur financing costs. - Salaries and Benefits increased by 6.8% (\$405,785) due to an increase for the Total Other Post Employment Benefits (OPEB) Liability accrual, which is based on actuarial estimates. - The total operating expenses decreased by 2.3% (\$1.1 million) mainly due to a decrease in Operational Fees and Services.
+- GHC 9-1-1's cash and investment balances increased by a total of \$6.4 million during 2022 to a total balance of \$29.8 million-the increase was due to an increase in accounts payable of \$3.2 million.
+The majority of the funds are reserved for specific future capital expenditures-ongoing capital replacement, upgrades to the 9 1 1 infrastructure, and specific capital projects over the next five years. - GHC 9-1-1's goal is to continue to allocate funds for future capital outlay to avoid financing costs, while pursuing and leveraging the best technology to reduce operating costs in order to position GHC 9-1-1 to meet the growing demands on the 9-1-1 system. - The decrease of \$2.1 million in net capital assets is due to normal depreciation. - The increase in the net pension asset of \$2.0 million (from a liability of \$1.2 million) was due to favorable conditions related to fair value of pension investments in 2021 (the pension measurement year) - Total liabilities balance was \$10.3 million.
+About \$4.4 million of the balance is due to monthly invoices for operating expenses pending payment, while the remaining portion is for employee compensation accruals and long-term postemployment benefits. - The 9-1-1 service fee revenue of \$46.5 million reflected a \$0.4 million increase compared to the prior year.
+GHC 9 1 1's revenues are key to continue to upgrade the 9-1-1 infrastructure to the Next Generation 9-1-1 (NG 9-1-1) core systems without having to eliminate necessary services or incur financing costs.
+Ongoing system maintenance costs will continue to increase. - Salaries and Benefits decreased by 17.3% (\$1,132,069) due to employee staffing vacancies during 2022.
+Total Other Post-Employment Benefits (OPEB) Liability accrual decreased from \$7.0 million to \$5.6 million which is based on actuarial estimates. - The total operating expenses decreased by 0.4% (\$168,456) mainly due to a decrease in salaries and benefits due to staff vacancies.
+Operational Fees and Services are expected to increase during 2023 due to the full deployment of the new 9-1-1 call routing service and deployment of other NG 9-1-1 services and applications necessary to deliver 9-1-1 calls.